-Which Regenerative Injectable is Right for You?
+Which Regenerative Skincare Injectable is Right for You?

 What are regenerative injectables in skincare?

-Radiesse is a collagen-stimulating injectable made from calcium hydroxylapatite, a biocompatible mineral-like substance that is naturally found in the body.
-Unlike a traditional skin booster, Radiesse works in two ways: the gel carrier provides an immediate lifting and smoothing effect, while the calcium hydroxylapatite microspheres act as a scaffold beneath the skin to stimulate new collagen and elastin over time.
-This makes it a good option for patients who want both instant definition and longer-term improvement in skin firmness, structure and quality.
+Radiesse is composed of calcium hydroxylapatite (CaHA), a mineral-like substance naturally found in the body.
+It works in two stages: the gel carrier provides an immediate lifting effect, while the CaHA microspheres act as a scaffold to stimulate long-term collagen and elastin production.
+It tends to often be chosen for patients who want both instant definition and a gradual improvement in skin firmness.

 Profhilo structura